condeL/WeMath/README.md

 WeMath is an Android application for teaching mathematics to Ghanaian Junior and Senior High School students.

+It was developed under the context of Lancaster University Ghana's 2nd year Group Project module.

 ## Features

 ### Lessons